Musicals101.com

 b.
 July 15, 1898 (Wakefield, UK) - d.
 Mar.
 4, 1954 (London)

 Trained to be a church musician, Gay changed course when his novelty songs landed in a series of London revues, including The Charlot Show of 1926 and Folly to Be Wise (1931).
 His greatest success came with the score for Me and My Girl (1937), including the title tune and "The Lambeth Walk."
-The latter, performed with relish by comedian Lupino Lane, turned the show into the West End's longest-running wartime hit.
+The latter, performed with relish by comedian Lupino Lane, helped make this show the West End's longest-running World War II hit.
 Gay turned out songs for films and the pop market, as well scores and specialties for a succession of book musicals and revues -- including the Lane vehicles La-De-Da-De-Da (1943), Meet Me Victoria (1944) and Sweetheart Mine (1946).
-Noel Gay's last musical was Bob's Your Uncle (1948), a throwback to prewar times that postwar audiences embraced for 363 performances.
+Noel Gay's last musical was Bob's Your Uncle (1948), a lighthearted throwback to prewar times that postwar audiences embraced for 363 performances.
 In the 1980s, his son Richard Armitage produced revivals of Me and My Girl that enjoyed extraordinary success in the UK, US and Australia.

 Gennaro, Peter